developer-tw/developer-tw.github.io/_posts/GitHub/2024-10-01-githubPages.md

 ---
-title:  "How to use GitHub Pages?"
+title:  "GitHub Pages"
-description: Sanya's first article
+description: Ethan's first article
 date:   2024-10-01 14:20:36 +0800
 categories: [GitHub]
-author: Sanya
 tags: [GitHub]
 ---
 # How to use gitHub pages to create your blog!